 Students build on what they know about electronic records and develop their skills in creating records and scheduling appointments in a practice management system.
 After learning the details of documentation and meaningful use, students will create an encounter in an EHR.
-Finally, students learn about reporting with some hands-on calculations of statistics.
-Census data provides the numbers needed to calculate daily inpatient census and inpatient service days, while bed occupancy rates determine the number of beds available during a specific period.
-After exploring the process of determining the length of stay, students learn to calculate morbidity and mortality rates.
+Finally, students learn about reporting by examining the explanation of benefits, secondary claims, denials and aging.
+The course wraps up with a final quiz that will prepare students for their future careers.